Biden: Nuclear 'Armageddon' risk highest since '62 crisis

-Speaking at a fundraiser for the Democratic Senatorial Campaign Committee, Biden said Russian President Vladimir Putin was “a guy I know fairly well” and the Russian leader was “not joking when he talks about the use of tactical nuclear weapons or biological or chemical weapons.”
+Speaking at a Democratic fundraiser, Biden said Thursday night that Russian President Vladimir Putin is “a guy I know fairly well” and the Russian leader is “not joking when he talks about the use of tactical nuclear weapons or biological or chemical weapons.”

 Biden added, “We have not faced the prospect of Armageddon since Kennedy and the Cuban Missile Crisis."
 He suggested the threat from Putin is real “because his military is — you might say — significantly underperforming.”